PrgVaibhav/devFort/README.md

 ## Features 💫

-devFort offers a variety of unique features, including:
+Devs Fort offers a variety of unique features, including:

 -   A curated collection of project ideas in web development.
 -   A curated website links for icons, illustrations, and images to enhance your web design and user experience.